RafaelAnderson/Python-Sources/README.md

+# Python's book
-# Automate the Boring Stuff with Python / Code and examples
+## Automate the Boring Stuff with Python